jessicasattler/codeup.dev/README.md

 # Codeup Web Exercises

-This is a repository of exercises I did at Codeup!
+This is a repository of exercises I did at Codeup.